 - The value of art or jewelry that has been appraised.

 - The value of your checking accounts, savings accounts, and investment accounts (including tax-advantaged retirement accounts).

 Next, total all of your liabilities.
 You aren’t figuring your net worth in terms of income and expenses, so you need to add up the total amount that you owe for each loan, from your mortgage to your car loan to your student loan to your credit card balances.

 It’s worth noting that if you have an advanced personal finance application, like Personal Capital (free), you can connect all of your accounts and the calculations will be performed automatically on your behalf.

 After you have both of these totals, subtract the liabilities from your assets.
 You either have

-Right now, I have negative net worth, mainly due to my student loans and mortgage loan.
+Right now, I have a negative net worth, mainly due to my student loans and mortgage loan.
 I’ve only had a retirement account for about seven years, and my taxable investment account for four or five years, so that hasn’t been a lot of time to accumulate assets in those accounts even though I make regular contributions.

 Net worth is useful for establishing a starting point for your long-term financial plans, as well as for seeing what sort of progress you are making overall with your efforts.
 However, net worth isn’t a replacement for understanding your cash flow.
-You still need to know how money moves through your personal economy, and what to expect in terms of income and expenses.
+You still need to know how money moves through your personal economy and what to expect in terms of income and expenses.